Country of origin: China

 Education: BA Mathematics, Queens College at City University of New York

 Business: CA Technologies (1976) and Charles B. Wang Foundation (1999)

 Wang was once the highest-paid CEO in the United States.

-He owns the New York Islanders Hockey Club and promotes ice hockey in China.
+He owned the New York Islanders Hockey Club and promoted ice hockey in China.

 “We Chinese American entrepreneurs … can add a lot more to our country by setting examples in how to give.
 Giving back to America shouldn’t only have a Rockefeller, a Ford or a Gates name tag attached to it.”

 So said Charles B. Wang in 2002, the year he left the company he co-founded, CA Technologies.
 But as much as he advocated for immigrant philanthropy, he was also maligned for being “Software’s tough guy” (Bloomberg Businessweek).

 Wang’s family came to the United States on a standard visa program.
 Moving to Queens, NY from Shanghai when he was eight, Wang spent his career as a visionary businessman, a pioneer in the Chinese American community, a sports enthusiast and a major philanthropist.